Alex Jones: Social media restrictions and bans

+In February 2018, YouTube issued a "strike" against the InfoWars channel after a video was posted in which Alex Jones accused David Hogg, a survivor of the Parkland school shooting, of being a paid "crisis actor".
+YouTube removed the video for violating its policies against harassment and bullying.

-On July 24, 2018, YouTube removed four InfoWars' videos citing "child endangerment and hate speech", issued a "strike" against the channel, and suspended the ability to live stream.
+On July 24, 2018, YouTube removed four InfoWars' videos citing "child endangerment and hate speech", issued another "strike" against the channel, and suspended the ability to live stream.
 On July 27, 2018, Facebook suspended Jones's profile for 30 days, and removed the same videos, saying they violated the website's standards against hate speech and bullying.
 On August 3, 2018, Stitcher Radio removed all of his podcasts, citing harassment.

 Later that year, on August 6, 2018, Facebook, Apple, YouTube and Spotify removed all content by Jones and InfoWars for policy violations.
-YouTube removed channels associated with InfoWars, including The Alex Jones Channel.
+YouTube removed channels associated with InfoWars, including The Alex Jones Channel, stating that InfoWars had repeatedly attempted to post content similar to that which had already been removed, as well as attempting to circumvent the suspension of its live streaming privileges by having other users live stream on its behalf.
 On Facebook, four pages associated with InfoWars and Alex Jones were removed over repeated policy violations.
 Apple removed all podcasts associated with Jones from iTunes.
-On August 13, 2018, Vimeo removed all of Jones's videos because of "prohibitions on discriminatory and hateful content".
 Facebook cited instances of dehumanizing immigrants, Muslims and transgender people, as well as glorification of violence, as examples of hate speech.
 After InfoWars was banned from Facebook, Jones used another of his websites, NewsWars, to circumvent the ban.

+On August 13, 2018, Vimeo removed all of Jones's videos because of "prohibitions on discriminatory and hateful content".

 Jones's accounts were also removed from Pinterest, Mailchimp and LinkedIn.
 As of early August 2018, Jones retained active accounts on Instagram, Google+ and Twitter.
 Jones tweeted a Periscope video calling on others to get their "battle rifles" ready against antifa, the mainstream media, and Chicom operatives.
-In the video, he says: "Now is time to act on the enemy before they do a false flag."
+In the video, he says: "Now is time to act on the enemy before they do a false flag".
 Twitter cited this as the reason to suspend his account for a week in August 2018.

-In September, Jones was permanently banned from Twitter and Periscope after berating CNN reporter Oliver Darcy.
+In September, Jones was permanently banned from Twitter and Periscope after comments about CNN reporter Oliver Darcy.
 On September 7, 2018, the InfoWars app was removed from the Apple App Store for "objectionable content".
-He was banned from using PayPal for business transactions, having violated the company's policies by expressing "hate or discriminatory intolerance against certain communities and religions."
-After Elon Musk's purchase of Twitter several previously banned accounts were reinstated including Donald Trump, Andrew Tate and Ye resulting in questioning if Alex Jones will be unbanned as well.
-However Musk denied that Alex Jones will be unbanned criticizing Jones as a person that "would use the deaths of children for gain, politics or fame".
+He was banned from using PayPal for business transactions, having violated the company's policies by expressing "hate or discriminatory intolerance against certain communities and religions".
+After Elon Musk's purchase of Twitter, several previously banned accounts were reinstated including Donald Trump, Andrew Tate and Ye, but Jones was not among them.
+In November 2022, Musk referred to Jones as a person who "would use the deaths of children for gain, politics or fame" and said Jones would not be unbanned.
+He changed his position on December 10, 2023, when he reinstated Jones's account citing that if Jones said something false, Community Notes would correct him.